Mark Waugh: Consecutive centuries

 Waugh's strong start to the year continued in two brief ODI series in New Zealand and India, in which he scored 374 runs at 41.56 respectively, with three half-centuries.
 Australia lost the first two Tests in India, with Waugh scoring 66 in the first innings in the first Test in Chennai but otherwise failing to pass 20.
 In the third Test in Bangalore, Waugh scored his highest Test score of 153 not out while suffering nausea, vomiting and fever.
 He was 58 at stumps on the second day before being taken ill and requiring overnight injections.
 It was the first time that he had batted without his helmet, instead using a floppy hat due to the heat and fever.
 He claimed that he could not recall much of the innings and was batting on "automatic pilot".
 Waugh was the only Australian to aggregate more than 200 runs for the series, finishing with 280 runs at 70.00.
 Australia played nine more ODIs for the year in Asia, spread across three series.
 Waugh scored 266 runs at 23.25.
 Waugh was also a part of the limited overs team that won a silver medal at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, losing the final to South Africa.
-The matches were not accreditedas ODIs by the International Cricket Council (ICC).
+The matches were not accredited as ODIs by the International Cricket Council (ICC).

 Australia toured Pakistan in late 1998.
 In the first Test in Rawalpindi, Waugh scored a duck as Australia won by an innings, its first Test win in Pakistan in 39 years.
 His tour was disrupted by an appearance at a judicial hearing to give evidence relating to allegations of match-fixing he made against Saleem Malik.
 After making 42 and 43 in the high-scoring second Test in Peshawar, Waugh scored 117 in the second innings of the third Test in Karachi to end the series with 228 runs at 45.60.